Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/faq.md

 ## Where can I see what will be developed next?

 > We have set up a special page to inform you about upcoming features.
-Feel free to have a look there: [Develepment Status](https://wiki.zoe-discord-bot.ch/en/Development-Status).
+Feel free to have a look there: [Development Status](https://wiki.zoe-discord-bot.ch/en/Development-Status).

 <br>